FREQUENTLY ASKED QUESTIONS

 The 3Roots trail and paseo system will funnel directly to the Root Collective, creating the ease of walking and biking to lifestyle amenities.
 Click here to read more about the Root Collective.

 Will the public have access to the new neighborhood restaurants, trails and parks?

 Yes.
 One of the three “root” principles of 3Roots is connectivity.
-Not just in the inclusion of trails, paths and bike ways, but we take serious the responsibility of integration into our surrounding community and consider both our new residents and neighbors in every aspect of 3Roots.
+Not just in the inclusion of trails, paths and bikeways, but we take seriously the responsibility of integration into our surrounding community and consider both our new residents and neighbors in every aspect of 3Roots.

 For example, there are no walls separating the existing Mira Mesa community and 3Roots.
-To the contrary, the perimeter been designed to invite existing residents, near-by employees, and recreational users into 3Roots.
+The perimeter been designed to invite existing residents, near-by employees, and recreational users into 3Roots.
 We have also incorporated a trailhead at the end of Parkdale making it easier for residents to access 3Roots.

 How is 3Roots connecting to the Parkdale Park neighborhood?

 3Roots envisions an open invitation to the Parkdale neighborhood via a pedestrian and bicycle-oriented trailhead connecting to the existing community to Rattle Snake Canyon open space and future 3Roots parks and paseo off-street trail system.
 The remainder of the area, adjacent to the existing vernal pools, will be dedicated open space and part of the Project’s MHPA (Multi-Habitat Planning Area) enabling intra-canyon wildlife connectivity.
 Parkdale Road will not extend into 3Roots.

 How many and what types of homes will be in this new community?

 As identified in the approved 1994 Carroll Canyon Master Plan and included in the Mira Mesa Community Plan, 3Roots includes 1,800 residential units.
 A mix of single-family detached homes, townhomes, and apartment-style homes are provided.
 Click here to learn more.